UA Data & Analytics Portal

 Portal onboarding was key to better equipt teams on how to use the tool.
 I worked with the EDM team to create content and enable event signup by users by either selecting live training from a calendar of events or choosing from a self paced learning path.

-Tableau and PowerBI templates
+Tableau and PowerBI Templates

 In tandem with the portal, the EDM team wanted to establish a standardized template for reports and dashboards that would align with the larger UA brand design guidelines.